What is Christian Mysticism?

 The use of the word "mystery" with reference to the Sacraments (e.g. the Catholic and Eastern Orthodox ideas about the Lord's Supper), or the Trinitarian formulation of the Godhead, is entirely post-biblical although there is another sense, not connected to salvation per se, in which various symbols (like the Menorah and the Temple) may be said to have sacred or mysterious knowledge hidden up in them which Paul briefly touches on in Hebrews.

-Thus we should ask ourselves: Have I chosen to do what I am doing, or has God chosen me to do it?
+Thus we should ask ourselves: Have I chosen to do what I am doing, or has Yahweh chosen me to do it?
 Have I truly been called?
-If our answer is "no", or "I don't know", then we are likely on the wrong path.
+If our answer is 'no', or 'I don't know', then we are likely on the wrong path.
 Such a doctrine is completely antithetical to occultism.

 (c) ESOTERIC.
-This is not a biblical word, at least not directly, and when New Covenant Christians use it, we use it in the sense of "Christian mysticism".
-It is, unfortunately, a word used by occultists, though such does not, of course, give them ownership of it anymore than New Agers who use "Christ" in their own idolatrous and perverse way own the Name of Christ.
-We must be careful not to concede ownership of anything to Satan which has a holy meaning too.
-Because such symbols as the Star of David (Mogen David) and the Cross are used by Satanists (with different meanings), there are a number of Christians who believe these signs are therefore "Satanic" and shun them.
-Look in any occult dictionary of symbols and you will see that one of Satan's traits is profaning that which is holy by incorporating Christian symbols (and, more recently, words like "Christ", "salvation", "baptism", etc.).
-New Covenant Christians use both the Cross and the Star of David which have concrete, biblical meaning for us.
-They are esoteric symbols (concealing mysteries of the faith) which we are not about to surrender to the devil just because he misuses them.
+This is not a biblical word, at least not directly, and when Messianic Evangelicals use it, we use it in the sense of 'Christian or Messianic mysticism'.
+It is, unfortunately, a word used by occultists, though such does not, of course, give them ownership of it anymore than New Agers who use 'Christ' in their own idolatrous and perverse way own the Name of Christ or Messiah.
+We must be careful not to concede ownership of anything to Satan which has a qadosh (holy, set-apart) meaning too.
+Look in any occult dictionary of symbols and you will see that one of Satan's traits is profaning that which is qadosh (holy, set-apart) by incorporating Christian/Messianic symbols (and, more recently, words like 'Christ', 'salvation', 'baptism', etc.).

-If we take the Oxford definition of "esoteric", meaning "intended only for those who are initiated, for a small circle of disciples or followers", then we must say that true Christianity has an esoteric component.
-Jesus reserved the teaching of deeper mysteries to ever smaller circles of initiates ("one who receives secret knowledge").
-The Sermon on the Mount was given only to believers; deeper mysteries were reserved for the 12 Apostles and some "women" (not specifically identified in the NT), and held back the most esoteric secrets for the Patriarchate (Peter, James and John) who, for example, of the Twelve, were alone permitted to witness the Transfiguration of Jesus.
-Thus the implication of an esoteric Gospel is that sacred knowledge is revealed by degrees according to the election of each individual, presumably in proportion to his trustworthiness and obedience to the Gospel.
-We do not know, from the pages of the NT, why Jesus singled out the 12 apostles as He did, nor why Peter, James and John were favoured in another way.
-We can make intellectual deductions, of course, but without revelation from the prophets, we cannot finally know.
+If we take the Oxford definition of 'esoteric', meaning "intended only for those who are initiated, for a small circle of disciples or followers", then we must say that true ChristianityMessianism has an esoteric component.
+Yah'shua (Jesus) reserved the teaching of deeper mysteries to ever smaller circles of initiates ("one who receives secret knowledge").
+The Sermon on the Mount was given only to believers; deeper mysteries were reserved for the 12 Apostles and some "women" (not specifically identified in the NT), and held back the most esoteric secrets for the Patriarchate (Peter, James and John) who, for example, of the Twelve, were alone permitted to witness the Transfiguration of Yah'shua (Jesus).
+Thus the implication of an esoteric Besorah (Gospel) is that sacred knowledge is revealed by degrees according to the election of each individual, presumably in proportion to his trustworthiness and obedience to the Besorah (Gospel).
+We do not know, from the pages of the NT, why Yah'shua (Jesus) singled out the 12 apostles as He did, nor why Peter, James and John were favoured in another way.
+We can make intellectual deductions, of course, but without revelation from the nevi'im (prophets), we cannot finally know.